S.O.B.s: On the next Arrested Development...

 The Bluths receive donations due to Michael's speech not sounding desperate.

 Production

 "S.O.B.s" was directed by Robert Berlinger, and written by co-executive producers Richard Day and Jim Vallely.
 It was Berlinger's second directing credit, Day's third writing credit and Vallely's 13th writing credit.
 It was the ninth episode of the season to be filmed.
-The episode parodies Arrested Development's cancellation, with a reference to the show's rumored move to cable television as Michael and George Sr. refer to the Home Builders Organization—parodying HBO—and Michael's use of the word "showtime"—referring to Showtime.
+The episode parodies Arrested Developments cancellation, with a reference to the show's rumored move to cable television as Michael and George Sr. refer to the Home Builders Organization—parodying HBO—and Michael's use of the word "showtime"—referring to Showtime.

 Analysis

 Since its airing, "S.O.B.s" has been labeled as a commentary on Arrested Developments cancellation and as a "plea for viewers" to watch the series.
 The episode's use of common rating-trap tactics and gimmicks, such as its guest star appearance from Andy Richter and use of 3-D graphics, has been labeled as an example of such pleading by author Saul Austerlitz.